FBW23/react-lifecycle-intro/README.md

 ### Testing

-* Check in the browser -> Tab "Application" if it now stores your fruit data
+* Check in the browser -> Tab "Application" > "LocalStorage" if it now stores your fruit data
-* Change a color of a fruit - reload your page
+* Change a color of a fruit directly in the browser - reload your page
-* Delete or add a fruit - reload your page
+* Delete or add a fruit directly in the browser - reload your page
+* Works?
+Nice start :D

 ## Available Scripts